July 26, 2012

 The most amazing thing about the Kinetic TTL nose it that it fits our Locost perfectly.
 Unbelievable, really, considering our history.
 If we'd mounted the radiator an inch higher or half an inch lower, we'd have clearance problems.
 As it is, the inside width of the nose is about a quarter inch wider than the radiator mounting tabs, and the radiator drain valve clears the bottom of the nose by half an inch.
 Just amazing.
 My only concern is that we may have used up all our luck for the entire project on this part.
 But that's actually okay.
 We really, really wanted the nose to fit.

-Before we do that, though, I'm thinking we need to reorganize our priorities.
+Before we do any of that, though, I'm thinking we need to rearrange our priorities.
 Our bare Locost frame has been sitting out in the elements for awhile now, and of course by "elements" I mean the inside of our garage, which might not be considered the harshest environment imaginable, but it does get hot in there, and a little humid when the dryer's running.
 We go over the frame every few days with a 3M finishing pad, but the brown spots are increasing in numbers and it's starting to feel like we might be losing the battle.

 First up on our list of tasks is to mount the fuel pump.
 The book never mentions a fuel pump, but I'm pretty pretty sure most cars need one, and they have to go somewhere.
 With nothing else to guide us we decided to mount the fuel pump the same place it was located in the MGB, which is a huge empty space behind the passenger seat that of course doesn't actually exist on our Locost.
 By chopping down the stock mount and rewelding the tabs, we made it fit, but it's close to everything and doesn't really look like it belongs there.